bartificer/programming-by-stealth/docs/pbs32.md

 > ### Aside:
 >
-> A quick note for those of you using the CodeRunner editor: if you set the execution language to HTML (the dropdown next to the run button, not the syntax highlighting setting), you can _‘run’_ HTML directly in the CodeRunner console as shown in this screenshot:
+> A quick note for those of you using the CodeRunner editor: if you set the execution language to HTML (the drop-down next to the run button, not the syntax highlighting setting), you can _‘run’_ HTML directly in the CodeRunner console as shown in this screenshot:
 >
 > ![HTML in CodeRunner](../assets/pbs32/Screen-Shot-2017-03-13-at-01.08.24-e1489367406400.png)

-By default, the first option in a dropdown is automatically selected, but you can have any option be the default by adding the attribute `selected="selected"` to the `<option>` tag of your choice.
+By default, the first option in a drop-down is automatically selected, but you can have any option be the default by adding the attribute `selected="selected"` to the `<option>` tag of your choice.

 Options can also be arranged into labeled groups with the `optgroup` tag.
 For example, we can enhance our example above like so: